St Maarten And St Martin

 Marigot © Krisspao

-French at heart, but cosmopolitan Caribbean in style, St Martin's capital city of Marigot is cluttered with traffic, shops and people in a small area that is only four streets wide.
+A delightful mixture of French and Caribbean, St Martin's capital city of Marigot is cluttered with shops, houses and people in a small area - it only has a permanent population of about 6,000.
 The town stretches along Marigot Bay, its main focus the harbour at the bottom of Rue de la Republique from where ferries depart to surrounding islands and fishing boats come and go.

-Originally a fishing village, Marigot became the capital of St Maarten in the sugar period and became a bustling town.
-Marigot's buildings are largely colonial, sprinkled with several smart cafes, bistros, pastry shops and luxury boutiques reminiscent of real French market towns.
+Originally a tiny fishing village, Marigot became the capital of St Martin during the sugar boom and quickly grew.
+Marigot's buildings are largely colonial, sprinkled with several smart cafes, bistros, pastry shops and luxury boutiques reminiscent of mainland French market towns.
 There are several colonial landmarks, including Fort St Louis.

 Become our Marigot Travel Expert